Hill 200, Ulu Pandan IV (Mapanyang) 12th February 1942

 In their attempt to outflank the Australians, the enemy had moved into a long gully between the Gordon Highlander’s position and those of the 2/4th on Ulu Pandan IV.
 Two detachments of machine gunners were sent to an area in the vicinity of a railway bridge on Holland Road.
 They moved in the gully and halted any further penetration by the enemy.
 All efforts by the Japanese to occupy this high feature had been thwarted and had to remain content to pour in machine gun, mortar and spasmodic artillery fire to little effect.

-Just before midday on 12th February, the enemy attempted to bring forward reinforcements from the north by truck.
+Just before midday on 12th Feb, the enemy attempted to bring forward reinforcements from north by truck.
 This convoy ran into trouble in the shape of an armoured car detachment led by Cpl.
 Oliver Stanwell.
 Cpl.
-Stanwell’s crew destroyed the reconnaissance car and 13 trucks by the time they had finished their work; successfully blocking the road to the enemy for some time.
+Stanwell’s crew destroyed the reconnaissance car and 13 trucks by the time they had finished their work.
+This action had successfully blocked the road to the enemy for some time.

 Cpl.
-Oliver Stanwell would not return from ‘E’ Force in Borneo.
+Oliver Stanwell several later lost his life with ‘E’ Force in Borneo.

 ‘Neither the noise tactics nor the intensity of hostile fire perturbed the machine-gunners who waited patiently until the enemy came to within 150 yards and then opened up a steady and concentrated fire on the crowded enemy.
 Those who got through this barrage of rifle and machine –gun bullets were dealt with by hand grenades.
 One Japanese attack after another was thrown back with heavy losses.
 Shortly afterwards Brigade orders to withdraw were issued, but it was not until 2200 hours that the Bn.
 Received its instructions.